Greetings. My name is Chow Non Phat.

-So, because of our shared pain and sorry, we decided to share our research on that with you.
+So, because of our shared pain and sorrow, we decided to also share our research with you.

 And there is someone to whom we owe an enormous debt of gratitude–the great Robert McKee, the modern Aristotle of story.

-And he opened our eyes to a whole knew way of seeing — through the lens of story.
+He opened our eyes to a whole new way of seeing — through the lens of story.